 The Website and Blog

-Occasionally included with these posts will be scores of the pieces.
-Whilst I do aim to make a career from selling my compositions and my services, I am also a great believer of accessible resources.
-Therefore in a somewhat big-headed/looking-to-the-future kind of way, I will happily disseminate some of my earlier scores to provide those who study and perform music both now and in the future an easier way to analyse, perform, and study my compositions and myself.
+Occasionally included throughout this website will be scores and recordings of my compositions.
+Whilst I do aim to make a paying career as a composer, I am also a great believer of the accessibility of resources.
+Therefore in a somewhat big-headed/looking-to-the-future kind of way, I will happily disseminate some of my earlier scores to provide those who study and perform music both now and in the future an easier way to analyse, perform, and study my compositions and the person behind them.

-This has been directly influenced by my studies, where I’ve found it difficult and rather expensive to access the resources I need.
-Libraries can only hold so much, and the more contemporary composers are unlikely to be found in the normal university library.
-This is also why I have created this blog, and will talk about my composition processes (which change with each new piece).
+This has been directly influenced by my studies.
+In the past I have found it challenging, and often rather expensive to access the resources I need.
+Libraries can only hold so much, and the more contemporary composers are, the more unlikely they are to be found in your average university library.
+To help compensate for this I have created a blog section of the website, where I talk about my composition processes, and how the are developing me as a person and as a composer.

 You may also find dotted between all the Composition babble, some reviews of pieces and composers that I have found interesting.
-These reviews in no way aim to be like the dry academic based reviews.
-It will contain much of my opinion with some references to other work, and possibly some factoids thrown in for good measure.
+These reviews in no way aim to be dry academic style reviews.
+Instead they the focus is on personal preference and opinion, with some references to other work, and possibly some factoids thrown in for good measure.

 Finally, all that is left to do is to welcome you, and to thank you for reading this, and hope that I can keep up-to-date with this website.